captainrandom/kinesis-publish/README.md

 This is still sub alpha.
 Once I have most of the todo's finished we will probably have an initial version of the alpha.
 Next version should use async a bit better.

+Also in one of the next updates I should consider reading from the stream and writing to stdout.

 ## Install
 ```bash
 cargo install kinesis-publish